-- 12. Although there are no separate supporting judgements, the inspection will result in a summary for parents on the front page, which will explain what it is like for a child to attend the setting. - 13.
+- 12. Although there are no separate supporting judgements, the inspection will result in a summary for parents, which will explain what it is like for a child to attend the setting. - 13.
 Inspectors will report on what the setting does well and what it needs to do better.
 This section must include reference to leadership and management, children's behaviour and attitudes and personal development.
 It must describe clearly any weaknesses that led to a 'not met' judgement and from which actions or enforcement action have been raised.
+For settings that meet the safeguarding and welfare requirements, inspectors will report what the setting needs to do better but they will not raise recommendations.